-In a Pew survey, teachers of low income students reported that there are obstacles to using educational technology effectively than when compared to teachers in more affluent schools.
-As affluent students become more accustomed to using technology at home and an in schools, low income students tend to get left behind.
+In a Pew survey, teachers of low income students reported that there are obstacles to using educational technology effectively when compared to teachers in more affluent schools.
+As affluent students become more accustomed to using technology at home and in schools, low income students tend to get left behind.
 Affluent students are more likely to have one or more parents who use technology on a regular basis in their careers compared to low income students and are also more likely to have an Internet connection at home.
-According to the 2012 Pew Report “Digital Differences,” only 62% of people in households making less than $30,000 a year used the internet, while in those making $50,000-74,999 that percentage jumped to 90%.
+According to the 2012 Pew Report “Digital Differences,” only 62 percent of people in households making less than $30,000 a year used the Internet, while in those making $50,000-$74,999 that percentage jumped to 90 percent.

 Access to technology has already moved from a luxury to a necessity.
 Educators have advocated for the need to increase access for students to multiple forms of technology in the classroom.
 I believe it is time for other members of the technology community to become advocates as well.
 The quick pace of change in technology is better measured from those who build and improve the technological world than from those who merely integrate technology into lesson plans.
 Closing the digital divide is a responsibility for everyone.